goblimey/go-ntrip/README.md

 the data within can also contain one.
 Note the d3 value on the
 fifth line of the hex dump above.
 This is not the start of another message.
-One clue is that it's not followed by six zero bits.
+One clue is that it's not followed by a few zero bits.
 To extract a message frame from a stream of data and decode it, you need to read the header and the next two bytes, check the header, find the message length, read the whole message frame and check the CRC value.
 This matters